tahoe-lafs/magic-folder/docs/downloader.rst

 **Note:** some of this document describes features that aren't yet implemented; those are noted with (Not implemented).

-This describes the general operation of the remote to local synchronization as outlined in "the Leif Design" (see :ref:`Leif's Proposal: Magic-Folder "single-file" snapshot design`).
+This describes the general operation of the remote to local synchronization.
+The overall design was first articulated in "the Leif Design" (see :ref:`Leif's Proposal: Magic-Folder "single-file" snapshot design`).

 We do not describe the synchronization of the list of participants in a magic-folder.
 This list will consist of at least: